 Male Tonkinese cats will be larger than their female counterparts.
-No large personality differences exist between the two genders.
+No large personality differences exist between the two sexes.

 When shopping for a Tonkinese breeder, keep an eye out for signs of a kitten mill, including cheap prices, filthy living conditions, and no vet records.
 The Tonkinese is an amazing cat for almost any home.
 Consider adding this lovely ball of fluff to your family today!

 - European Burmese Cat Breed: Temperament, Pictures & Traits